odume/drink-planner-demo/README.md

 Visible Benefits:

 * Now we clearly declare that the calls to 'save' for every item should be performed on a thread pool, using one thread per beverage.
 This clearly enables parallelism.
 The whole process now takes ~1,2s to complete, which is the time it takes to taste a Bush.
 * Notice that the order in which beverages are effectively created has been modified compared to the previous scenario.
 Vittel is now created first because it takes no time to taste it.
 Why?
-Because 'save' is asynchronous and ```flatmap()``` doesn't care about initial order.
+Because 'save' is asynchronous and ```flatMap()``` doesn't care about initial order.

 ### 4. Run the taste method on an elastic scheduler